My last Spec Kit article answered a brownfield question:

 If you want the shortest possible answer, it is this:

-- the idea behind the original hypothesis is correct
+- the idea behind the original hypothesis is still correct

 So the version I would actually hand to an engineering team today is: